33. Aircraft Performance¶

 A flight plan has to be loaded to see the full fuel planning report.
 Otherwise it displays only basic information like estimated range and other information about the aircraft.

-See Editing Aircraft Performance for a detailed description of all fuel numbers.
+See Aircraft Performance Edit for a detailed description of all fuel numbers.

 The text size of the report can be changed in dialog